-The shift from coal to natural gas fuels offers a major opportunity to achieve large-scale reductions of ${\rm CO_2}$ in a cost-efficient manner: that is, at a lower cost for society, where a structured transition to a low-emissions future is the most efficient way forward
+The shift from coal to natural gas fuels offers a major opportunity to achieve large-scale reductions of CO_2 in a cost-efficient manner: that is, at a lower cost for society, where a structured transition to a low-emissions future is the most efficient way forward.

-Carbon Capture, Use and Storage (CCUS) is a factor to be taken into account in the $\rm CO_2$ emissions reduction policy in Repsol's value chain.
+Carbon Capture, Use and Storage (CCUS) is a factor to be taken into account in the CO_2 emissions reduction policy in Repsol's value chain.
 The Company supports the deployment of these technologies, working to allow projects to be technically and economically feasible, sustainable and socially acceptable.

 In addition, with a medium-term view, Repsol is continuously monitoring trends and the latest technologies being developed in renewable energies, investing in sustainable mobility and contributing to emissions reductions through production and research and development into biofuels and advanced fuels.
 Through the fund OGCI - Climate Investments, Repsol, in coalition with other Oil & gas companies, will continue to invest in low-emissions projects and technologies.
-It will support projects where a collective effort is the key to achieving synergies and successful results.
-OGCI will invest €1,000 million over ten years for this purpose.